Imprint: Listening Library (Audio)

-Tags: dogs, classic, animals, hunting, young adult, adventure, classics, ya, children's, death, children, friendship, coming of age, historical fiction, children's literature, ozarks, realistic fiction, children's fiction, family, literature, pets, juvenile fiction, love, oklahoma, youth, childhood, juvenile, dog, boys, animal
+Tags: dogs, classic, animals, hunting, young adult, adventure, classics, ya, children's, death, children, coming of age, friendship, historical fiction, children's literature, ozarks, realistic fiction, children's fiction, family, literature, pets, oklahoma, juvenile fiction, juvenile, childhood, love, youth, dog, boys, growing up

 A beloved classic that captures the powerful bond between man and man’s best friend.

 Billy has long dreamt of owning not one, but two, dogs.
 So when he’s finally able to save up enough money for two pups to call his own—Old Dan and Little Ann—he’s ecstatic.
 It doesn’t matter that times are tough; together they’ll roam the hills of the Ozarks.

 Soon Billy and his hounds become the finest hunting team in the valley.
 Stories of their great achievements spread throughout the region, and the combination of Old Dan’s brawn, Little Ann’s brains, and Billy’s sheer will seems unbeatable.
 But tragedy awaits these determined hunters—now friends—and Billy learns that hope can grow out of despair, and that the seeds of the future can come from the scars of the past.